-6 The Optimal Design of the Tax and Transfer Schedule
+7 Optimal Design of the Tax and Transfer Schedule

-In this section we use our structural model to examine the design of the tax and transfer schedule.
-This shows the key importance of the differences in labour supply responses at the extensive and intensive margin.
+In this section we consider the normative implications when we adopt a social welfare function with a set of subjective social welfare weights.
+The analysis here shows the key importance of the differences in labour supply responses at the extensive and intensive margin.
 We also examine the welfare cost from moving to an administratively simpler linear tax system.
 The variation in response elasticities noted in our discussion of the estimated model above points to potential gains from allowing the optimal schedule to vary with children's age.
 We investigate such a design.

 Given the use of a minimum hours condition for eligibility in the British tax credit system, we also consider the design in the case of a minimum hours rule.
-We show that if hours of work are partially (but otherwise accurately) observable, then there can be modest welfare gains from introducing an hours rule for lone mothers.
+We show that if hours of work are partially (but otherwise accurately) observable, then there can be welfare gains from introducing an hours rule for lone mothers.
 However, accurately observing hours of work is crucial for this result.
-Our results suggest that if hours of work are subject to measurement error - whether this be random or due to direct misreporting - then the welfare gains that can be realised may be much reduced.
+Our results suggest that if hours of work are subject to random measurement error or direct misreporting then the welfare gains that can be realised may be much reduced.
 Our analysis here therefore supports the informal discussion regarding the inclusion of hours in the tax base in Banks and Diamond (2010).
 Before detailing these results, we first turn to the choice of social welfare transformation and the parameterisation of the tax and transfer schedule.

-6.1 Optimal Tax Specification
+7.1 Optimal Tax Specification